matter-labs/zksync-web-era-docs/docs/api/js/contracts.md

 # Contracts

-`zksync-web3` does not implement any new `Contract` class, since the `ethers.Contract` fully works out of the box.
+`zksync-web3` does not implement any new `Contract` class, since `ethers.Contract` fully works out of the box.
 However, for convenience, we still re-export this class.

 Since deploying smart contracts on zkSync has some differences from deploying on Ethereum, we need a specific `ContractFactory` method.
 It supports the same interface as `ethers.ContractFactory`.